ZoeyVid/nginx-proxy-manager/README.md

 - Only enables TLSv1.2 and TLSv1.3 protocols
 - Faster creation of TLS certificates can be achieved by eliminating unnecessary Nginx reloads and configuration creations.
 - Uses OCSP Stapling for enhanced security
-  - If using custom certificates, upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/tls/custom/npm-[certificate-id]` folder (manual migration may be needed)
 - Resolved dnspod plugin issue
   - To migrate manually, delete all dnspod certs and recreate them OR change the credentials file as per the template given [here](https://github.com/ZoeyVid/NPMplus/blob/develop/global/certbot-dns-plugins.js)
 - Smaller docker image with alpine-based distribution